ramyo564/ramyo564.github.io/_posts/Spring/Ranga_Spring_udemy/Ranga_Section6_JPA and Hibernate/2023-04-21-JDBC to Spring JDBC to JPA to Spring Data JPA.md

 ---

 layout: single
-title: " JDBC to Spring JDBC to JPA to Spring Data JPA "
+title: " [Spring] JDBC to Spring JDBC to JPA to Spring Data JPA "
 categories: Spring
 tag: [Java,"JDBC to Spring JDBC to JPA to Spring Data JPA"]
 toc: true